 Be Honest About Money

 I believe in being honest with everyone in my life, especially my kids.
-This will go a long way to opening the door about personal finance and may even allow them to call for help later on when they need it.
+This will go a long way to opening the door to personal finance and may even allow them to call for help later on when they need it.
 At the grocery store, share with them how much is allotted for groceries as a part of the overall budget.
 And when you get the inevitable question "Can we buy this? or Can I have that? remind them of the limit and how that item doesn't fit into it.

-Additionally, if you have older kids and there are things in your financial past, such as going into debt, which may be something you are not proud of, share that with your kids.
+Additionally, If you have older kids and there are things in your financial past, such as going into debt, which may be something you are not proud of, share that with your kids.
 Being honest with them is very valuable and will help build trust.
 As I mentioned above, the more open and honest you are with your kids, the more open they will be with you, and they may need to call for help one day in the future.
 Being truthful about your own finances is a great place to start building that trust.

 Talk About Values

 Kids have an insatiable imagination, something I hope to never dampen in my own kids.
-But this giant imagination also tells them that they can do EVERYTHING and although we as parents may want that for them, financially it's not always possible.
+But, this giant imagination also tells them that they can do EVERYTHING and although we as parents may want that for them, financially it's not always possible.
 Encourage your kids to think about what is important to them in the future.
 Ask leading questions like "Do you want to own a house or rent when you grow up? or "Would you rather go on nice vacations or drive a fancy car?"

 It is our job to help them visualize what they want for the future and it’s a crucial component of talking to your kids about money and financial goals.
 Talking about what THEY value and hope to have in their future allows them to have a long-term view, which is critical for saving, budgeting, and overall financial wellness.